supercollider/supercollider/README_WINDOWS.md

 where CMake-Gui *inherits* them.
 If you set them at the command line (in a "shell") you need to start CMake-Gui from that shell (by entering `cmake-gui`).
-If you start CMake-Gui from the Windows Start Menu, the environment variables must be set on system level.
-The same is obviously true for a development IDE.
+If you start CMake-Gui from the Windows Start Menu, the environment variables must be set on the system level.
+The same is true for a development IDE.

 ### Avoiding the command line: from CMake-Gui to Visual Studio (environment and GUI-applications)

 If you think you prefer to avoid the command line, there is the tempting option of running CMake-Gui from the Windows Start Menu.
-While this is possible, there is an important caveat: when run from the Windows Start Menu, CMake-Gui runs in the environment defined by the overall system set during login.
-This means you cannot set the path on the command line (in a *shell*), but have to make the path adjustments on system level (using Control Panel/System/Advanced System Settings/Environment Variables).
-Setting the PATH on system level brings along some risks that need to be managed carefully, most importantly: adding Qt5 (or a toolchain) at the head of the system PATH can cause other applications that may depend on similar path settings, to malfunction.
+While this is possible, there is an important caveat: when running from the Windows Start Menu, CMake-Gui runs in the environment defined by the overall system set during login.
+This means you cannot set the path on the command line (in a *shell*), but have to make the path adjustments on the system level (using Control Panel/System/Advanced System Settings/Environment Variables).
+Setting the PATH on system-level brings along some risks that need to be managed carefully, most importantly: adding Qt5 (or a toolchain) at the head of the system PATH can cause other applications that may depend on similar path settings, to malfunction.
 This can be easily corrected by removing the offending entry when done with SC development (and avoiding the conflicting application in the meantime), but this might not always be possible.
-So we need to keep in mind: While working on a SC build with changed *system environment* settings, other applications might get into trouble.
+So we need to keep in mind: While working on an SC build with changed *system environment* settings, other applications might get into trouble.
 Most common cases are applications that depend on some implicit Qt install added to the PATH, or MinGW applications that require MinGW runtime libraries that don't fit the ones used in our build.
-It is not best practice to rely on the path to find libraries, but it is quite common, especially among free applications stemming from the unix world, where people are used to a homogenous system, in which all applications use the same shared libraries.
+It is not best practice to rely on the path to find libraries, but it is quite common, especially among free applications stemming from the UNIX world, where people are used to a homogenous system, in which all applications use the same shared libraries.
 To avoid potential trouble, you might want to make your environment adjustments on the command-line *and* start `cmake-gui` form that same shell.